translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.2

-This command updates the specified files from their :doc:`../features/version_control` system(s).
+This command updates the specified files from their :doc:`Version Control System(s) <../features/version_control>`.
 It supports the parameters ``--directory``, ``--project``, and ``--language``.

 Pootle will take care to avoid version control conflicts, and will handle any